Frequently asked questions:

 Q: Why do you hold an introductory call and an assessment?

-As the head of a low cost service based in London, where I assess and match clients to a suitable therapist, I understand the importance of the counselling relationship for effective therapy.
+As a previous head of a low cost service based in London, where I assessed and matched clients to a suitable therapist, I understand the importance of the counselling relationship for effective therapy.
 This is why I offer a free introductory call before deciding whether you would like to attend an assessment.
+We are all human after all, and we may not feel well matched to everyone that we meet.

-Q: Can I attend the assessment with my child?
+Q: I’m booking a session for a child.
+Can I attend the assessment with my child?

 Q: Where can I go for crisis support?